 - It is understood that the employer intends to purchase the employee’s home.

-- The employer does not make a formal or guaranteed offer to buy.
+- The employer does not obtain appraisals and make a formal guaranteed offer to purchase the home.